basho/basho_docs/source/languages/en/riakts/using/querying.md

 ###Wildcard Example

 Query a table by issuing a SQL statement against the table.
+Your query MUST include a 'where' clause with all components.

 In the following client-specific examples we'll select all fields from the GeoCheckin table where `time`, `myfamily`, and `myseries` match our supplied parameters:

 ```erlang
 {ok, Pid} = riakc_pb_socket:start_link("myriakdb.host", 10017).